Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 #1.
 Install required software

--Install Neo4J’s free community version for individuals: https://neo4j.com/download/
+- Install Neo4J’s free community version for individuals: https://neo4j.com/download/

--Install Python 2.7, including numpy.
+- Install Python 2.7, including numpy.
 Anaconda is a good Python platform that comes with numpy: https://www.continuum.io/downloads

 If you already have a basic Python installation, install numpy with pip from the command line: